Philip Loeb: Theatrical career

 Loeb's theatrical career flourished in the 1920s when he became associated with the newly formed Theatre Guild in New York City.
 Although his stage work diminished in the next decade when he got involved with Actors' Equity Association (it was his time with Equity that purportedly prompted the later charges against him of Communist leanings), he did enjoy a big success in 1937-38 with Room Service, which ran for 500 performances at Broadway's Cort Theatre.
 He then co-authored the film adaptation of Room Service (1938) starring the Marx Brothers.
 During the course of his theatrical career, Loeb directed seven Broadway productions and appeared in 36 Broadway plays: his first, If I Were King, in 1916 at the Shubert Theatre; and his last, Time Out For Ginger, in 1953 at the Lyceum Theatre.

 The Goldbergs

 Loeb as Jake Goldberg, with Gertrude Berg as Molly, on the CBS TV show, The Goldbergs, in 1949.

 In 1948, Loeb portrayed the role of Jake Goldberg in Gertrude Berg's Broadway play Me and Molly, which was based on Berg's long-running radio show The Goldbergs.
 The following year, he reprised the role on the television adaptation of The Goldbergs on CBS.
 Loeb quickly became a viewer favorite as Jake, the exasperated, loving husband to Berg's meddlesome, bighearted Molly Goldberg.
 He also appeared in the 1950 film adaptation of the series.

+Political charges

+Over the course of his career, Loeb became the subject of repeated political debates.
+In July 1940, he was accused of being a Communist by Representative William P. Lambertson of Kansas, along with seven other members of the Council of Actors Equity Association - Sam Jaffe, Emily Marsh, Hiram Sherman, Leroy MacLean, Edith Van Cleve, and Alan Hewitt.

+Loeb denied these accusations in a public letter shortly afterwards.
+He requested that Lambertson either formally retract these statements, or that he explicitly provide "the sources of information that led [him] to make them."

+The Equity Council also adopted a resolution seeking that a federal agency, such as the Dies Committee on Un-American activities, officially investigate these charges.
+This request was never honored by the Dies or another governing body.
+However, in response, Lambertson presented the Congressional Record with his charges, a pamphlet, and two newspaper clippings supporting Soviet forces, each reported to contain an equity councilor's name.
+Loeb, with the others, again denied all Communist influence and argued that such evidence was insufficient in proving otherwise.

+Despite Loeb's insistence to the contrary, these initial charges regarding the Actors Equity Association, as well as his other pro-union activities (including work with Elia Kazan, member of the American Communist Party), led to Loeb's growing reputation as a Communist sympathizer.
+This later resulted in his involvement with the Hollywood Blacklist.